OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-06.md

 ## Romans 6:23

-For the wages of sin is death, but the gracious gift of God is eternal life in Christ Jesus our Lord.
+For the wages of sin is death, but that gracious gift of God is eternal life in Christ Jesus our Lord.